The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Food & other supplies

-If you’re super strapped for space or weight, you could pack just enough food to get you to Huayllapa and do a complete restock here, but know that there definitely isn’t any dehydrated mountain food, so you’ll be carrying heavy, bulky items.
-Still, it’s probably lighter than carrying 10 days of food from the outset, but we decided we’d rather play it safe and pack things we knew we could fill up on rather than rely on snacks.
+If you’re tight on weight, you could pack just enough food to get you to Huayllapa and do a complete restock there, but know that there definitely isn’t any freeze-dried mountain food, so you’ll be carrying heavy, bulky items.
+It’s probably still lighter than carrying 10 days of food from the outset, but we decided we’d rather play it safe and pack things we knew we could fill up on rather than rely on snacks.

 Safety

 Far greater than the threat of robbers is Pachamama, whose constantly-changing weather and unpredictable trail conditions can make for a challenging trip.
-Under no circumstances should you embark on this trek without a well-stocked first aid kit, a good knowledge of mountain survival, and a PLB (Personal Locator Beacon).
-Both of my parents have had to be med-evac’d off a summit in recent years, and that means we as a family are really conscious of the fact that, even for experienced mountaineers, accidents can happen.
+Under no circumstances should you embark on this trek without a well-stocked first aid kit, a good knowledge of mountain survival, and a Garmin InReach for SOS.

 Packing list for the Huayhuash Circuit